Will Venable: 2008–2011

 Venable had been expected to be a September 2008 call-up, but when Scott Hairston was forced onto the disabled list, Venable was called up ahead of schedule.
 On August 29, 2008, in his debut, he tripled in his first at-bat and came around to score a run.
-He is the twenty-fifth Princeton alumnus to play in the Major Leagues, but he is the first African-American alumnus.
-He posted his first Major League home run in his sixth game on September 4, 2008, during a 5–2 victory over the Milwaukee Brewers at Miller Park.
-His only other home run for the 2008 San Diego Padres was also in a victory on the road on September 19, 2008 in an 11–6 victory over the Washington Nationals at Nationals Park.
-During this game, Venable posted his first three-hit performance and first three-RBI performance.
-When Venable batted leadoff for the Padres on September 28, 2008 against Pittsburgh, he became the first Princeton batter to oppose a Princeton pitcher (Ross Ohlendorf).
-In 2008, Venable accumulated only 110 Major League at-bats, and rookie year is considered to be the season in which one accumulates his 130th at-bat.
-He only played centerfield in 2008.
-Following the season he played winter baseball in the Dominican Professional Baseball League, where he struggled.
+He was the 25th Princeton graduate to play in the Major Leagues, the first of them who was African-American.
+In his sixth game, he hit his first MLB home run, on September 4 in a 5–2 victory over the Milwaukee Brewers.
+His only other home run in 2008 was also in a road victory on September 19, in an 11–6 victory over the Washington Nationals.
+During this game, Venable had his first three-hit performance and first three-RBI performance.
+When Venable batted leadoff for the Padres on September 28, against Pittsburgh, he became the first Princeton batter to oppose a Princeton pitcher, Ross Ohlendorf.
+In 2008, Venable accumulated only 110 Major League at-bats, preserving his rookie eligibility.
+He only played centerfield for the Padres in 2008.
+After the MLB season, he played winter baseball in the Dominican Professional Baseball League, where he struggled.

 Although in 2008 Baseball America projected Venable as an every day starter for the Padres in 2010, some experts questioned whether he would be a long-term solution in center field for the team.
-Venable started the 2009 season with the Padres' Triple-A affiliate, Portland Beavers, but he was recalled by the Padres on June 3.
+Venable started the 2009 season with the Triple-A Portland Beavers, but he was recalled by the Padres on June 3.
 His father, Max, served as the Beavers' hitting coach in 2009.
 Following the July 5 trade of Scott Hairston to the Oakland Athletics, Venable shared right field with Kyle Blanks.
 On July 12 against the San Francisco Giants, he had his first home run of the season in his first career four-hit game.
 Between July 30 and August 5, he homered in five of seven games.
-In an August 23 game against the St. Louis Cardinals, he was involved in a bench-clearing incident when Albert Pujols thought he threw an elbow while being tagged out.
-In 2009, he posted 12 home runs and tallied 38 runs batted in (RBI), while defensively 493.2 of his 643 innings were spent in right field and only 117 in center field.
+On August 23 against the St. Louis Cardinals, he was involved in a bench-clearing incident when Albert Pujols thought he threw an elbow while being tagged out.
+In 2009, Venable hit 12 home runs and tallied 38 runs batted in (RBI), while primarily playing right field defensively, with some action in center field.